tolitius/towel/README.md

 #### route

-a route is a conditional unit of a plan. wheneven plan flow gets to route, it checks something and depending on that check the flow can be routed at any "pin".
+a route is a conditional unit of a plan. whenever plan flow gets to a route, it runs a condition (i.e. checks things) and depending on that check the flow can be routed to any "pin".

 in order to create a route, it needs to be given a function or lambda: